Our big-leafed magnolia, sadly, has many serious structural and disease

 Get inspired and take home some of our gardeners’ top picks for your own home landscape this Saturday, June 7, 9:00–4:00 at our Plant Production Facility.
 Discounted prices for Plantations members.
 If you’re not a member, you can join at the sale and receive the discount on the spot!

 Through a partnership with faculty in Cornell’s Horticulture and Landscape Architecture departments, we recently installed a climate change demonstration garden in the Pounder Vegetable Garden.
-An unheated greenhouse known as a high tunnel creates a warmer environment that will allow students and faculty to study the effects of higher temperatures on the plants growing inside and outside the high tunnel.
-The garden will also be used to help visitors better understand climate change and the impacts it may have on our home gardens.
+An unheated greenhouse known as a high tunnel creates a warmer environment allowing students and faculty to study the effects of higher temperatures on the plants growing inside and outside the high tunnel.
+The garden is also used to help visitors better understand climate change and the impacts it may have on our home gardens.
 Learn more here in the Cornell Chronicle article, “High tunnels at Plantations to simulate climate change.”

 The Campus Gorges are the most spectacular parts of Cornell's natural areas, swimming in them is extremely unsafe and not permitted.
 Learn more about how you can enjoy Cornell's gorges and where you can access swimming areas in the Chronicle article, "Gorge safety is paramount in Cornell summers."